By Marcin Wojtyczka

 Steps:

 Protect the crew as much as possible.
-If the mast is going to come down there is less risk in having one person on deck than full crew.
+If the mast is going to come down there is less risk in having one person on deck than a full crew.

 Dismasting (the mast comes down)